jearle/mak-edit/README.md

 # Mak Edit

-A simple embeddable widget for writing markdown documents with a live preview for the output.
+A simple embeddable widget for writing markdown documents with a live preview for the ouput html.